The control layer for AI agents

 Team policies

-Set organization-wide rules for what agents can do.
-Apply policies across teams so every agent follows the same guardrails.
+Define organisation-wide rules for what agents can do.
+Set default permissions across your team so every new agent starts with the right guardrails.

 Approval workflows